nrnvgh/nautobot/PERFORMANCE_COMPARISON.md

 ## Executive Summary

 This document presents the results of a comprehensive performance comparison between Django templates and Jinja2 templates in Nautobot, specifically focusing on the Location detail view.
-The study demonstrates that **optimized Jinja2 templates can achieve near-Django performance** through strategic pre-computation of expensive method calls.
+The study was conducted to **evaluate whether Jinja2's performance benefits warrant replacing Django templates** in Nautobot's UI rendering.

 ## Test Environment